 - Fridge: Let your casserole cool completely then cover with saran wrap or transfer to an airtight container and store in the fridge.
 It will keep for 3-4 days.

-- Reheating from the fridge: When you are ready to eat another slice of french toast casserole simply place your desired amount on a plate and zap it in the microwave until warmed through.
-I usually will cut a large piece of french toast into smaller pieces so that the insides heat evenly.
+- Reheating from the fridge: When you are ready to eat another slice of French toast casserole simply place your desired amount on a plate and zap it in the microwave until warmed through.
+I usually will cut a large piece of French toast into smaller pieces so that the insides heat evenly.

 - Freezing: The leftovers freeze VERY well!
 Place any leftovers in an air-tight, freezer-safe container.
 It will keep for up to 3 months.